 The step-by-step instructions are more than just learning how a mouse and keyboard work.
 The author has been working with computers since 1979.
 As a web developer, his experience offers to teach on information for a more intermediate user.

 Learn about web browsers, computer security, backing up data, hardware, and software.
-Setting up a computer for individuals with vision, hearing or other disabilities is done easily with this program.
+Setting up a computer for individuals with vision, hearing, or other disabilities is done quickly with this program.

 Teach an Old Dog New Tricks

 The creator of the website, Teach an Old Dog New Tricks, suggests that learning starts with Microsoft Word.
 Offering 70+ hours of free computer training.
 Each Word training video and tutorials are short, making it easier to learn specifics.

 Starting from 2 to 5 minutes each, they are like mini-training sessions.
 Every new lesson is a step up from the last.
 Here you can find a vast range of computer knowledge.
-Starting with the basics like how to work a mouse and keyboard.
+You are starting with the basics like how to work a mouse and keyboard.
 Before you know it, you’re connecting your Bluetooth speaker to your iPad.

 Home & Learn

-A site completely targeted for beginners, Home & Learn is a great place to start.
+A site wholly targeted for beginners, Home & Learn, is a great place to start.
 All online tutorials are free and accommodate complete newbies.
-Individuals can start at any time with little or no experience.
-Lessons include topics on Windows systems like XP, Windows 7 and Windows 10.
+Individuals can begin at any time with little or no experience.
+Lessons include topics on Windows systems like XP, Windows 7, and Windows 10.

-Additionally, multiple classes on spyware and basics classes are included; 10 tutorials cover Outlook Express.
+Additionally, multiple classes on spyware and basics types are included; 10 tutorials cover Outlook Express.
 Seniors can complete all tutorials and have a better understanding of how to work with their PC.

 Goodwill Community Foundation Learn Free